Appeal your assessment

 Multiple Withdrawals

-If you have withdrawn from full-time studies twice while receiving StudentAid BC funding or having interest-free loan status, you will be denied further assistance.
+If you have withdrawn from full-time studies twice while receiving StudentAid BC funding or having in-study payment-free status, you will be denied further assistance.

-To reinstate your eligibility, you must successfully complete two consecutive semesters or one academic year of study without using any StudentAid BC funds or you can submit an appeal request if you meet one or more of the above Appeal Criteria.
+To reinstate your eligibility, you must successfully complete two terms/semesters or one academic year of full-time study without using any StudentAid BC funds or you can submit an appeal request if you meet one or more of the above Appeal Criteria.

 Unsuccessful Studies

-If you fail a total of 68 weeks of post-secondary courses while receiving StudentAid BC funding or interest-free loan status, you will be denied future assistance.
+If you fail a total of 68 weeks of post-secondary courses while receiving StudentAid BC funding or in-study payment-free status, you will be denied future assistance.

-To reinstate your eligibility, you must successfully complete two consecutive semesters or one academic year of study without using any StudentAid BC funds or you can submit an appeal request if you meet one or more of the above Appeal Criteria.
+To reinstate your eligibility, you must successfully complete two terms/semesters or one academic year of full-time study without using any StudentAid BC funds or you can submit an appeal request if you meet one or more of the above Appeal Criteria.

 Overaward